line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello2() { ... }
     }

-If you built a custom decorator annotation like `@LoggingDecorator`_, it is recommended to add an ``order()`` attribute so that the user of the custom annotation is able to adjust the order value of the decorator:
+If you built a custom decorator annotation like :api:`@LoggingDecorator`, it is recommended to add an ``order()`` attribute so that the user of the custom annotation is able to adjust the order value of the decorator: